A Harvey House Grand Resort in 1905

 To the Room

-The colorful wall art, with Native American images was a nice touch.
+The colorful Native American images on the wall, added a nice touch.
 By the time we headed to our "basement quarters" to find room 6402, the walls and floor had become less decorated.

 A Tight Squeeze